W. G. Grace: Later years

 Following the move to Mottingham, Grace became very interested in lawn bowls.
 He helped found an international competition with Scotland, Ireland and Wales, captaining England from the inaugural international at Crystal Palace in 1903 until 1908.
 He supported the pioneering all-female Womanhood Bowling Club at Crystal Palace by obtaining the use of a club pavilion for them in 1902.
 He was also keen on curling.
 His interest in golf brought him into intimate contact with one of his biographers Bernard Darwin, who said that Grace played golf "with a mixture of keen seriousness and cheerful noisiness".
 He could drive straight and sometimes putt well but, for reasons that Darwin could not understand, "he never could play an iron shot well".

 Despite his age and bulk, Grace continued to play minor cricket for several years after his retirement from the first-class version.
 His penultimate match, and the last in which he batted, was for Eltham Cricket Club at Grove Park on 25 July 1914, a week after his 66th birthday.
 He contributed an undefeated 69 to a total of 155–6 declared, having begun his innings when they were 31/4.
 Grove Park made 99/8 in reply.
 The last match of any kind that Grace played in, though he neither batted nor bowled, was for Eltham v Northbrook on 8 August, a few days after the outbreak of the First World War.

 On 26 August 1914, in response to news of casualties at the Battle of Mons, Grace wrote a letter to The Sportsman in which he called for the immediate closure of the county cricket season and for all first-class cricketers to set an example and serve their country.
-It was published next day but did not, as is often supposed, bring an immediate end to the cricket season as one further round of County Championship matches was played.
+It was published the next day but did not, as is often supposed, bring an immediate end to the cricket season, as one further round of County Championship matches was played.
 Grace was reportedly distressed by the war and was known to shake his fist and shout at the German Zeppelins floating over his home in South London.
 When H. D. G. Leveson-Gower remonstrated that he had not allowed fast bowlers to unsettle him, Grace retorted: "I could see those beggars; I can't see these".

 Grace died at Mottingham on 23 October 1915, aged 67, after suffering a heart attack.
-His death "shook the nation almost as much as Winston Churchill's fifty years later".
+His death was said to have "shook the nation almost as much as Winston Churchill's fifty years later".
 He is buried in the family grave at Beckenham Cemetery, Kent.